Convex® vinyl is manufactured by Graphic Marking Systems (just North of Chicago), and distributed worldwide via our dealer network.

 About the Limitations of Vinyl:

-Convex-base vinyl and laminates are formulated with the right amount of clear, chemical-resistant adhesives so that your decals have minimal shrinking and last for a long time.
+Convex media and laminates are formulated with the right amount of clear, chemical-resistant adhesives so that your decals have minimal shrinking and last for a long time.

-If any of the edges of your decal pop back up after application, there are generally two reasons: either the area where it is popping up is contaminated with something (such as grease) from the applier’s fingers, or you are trying to condense too much of the vinyl into an area, and something has to give.
+If any of the edges of your decal pop back up after application, there are generally two reasons: either the area where it is popping up is contaminated with something (such as grease) from the applier’s fingers, or you are trying to condense too much vinyl into an area, and something has to give.

 Oversized decals (such as a 10” x 10” on a helmet) may display such symptoms.
 That’s where the strategic cut may be needed to relieve the pressure on the vinyl.